 These technologies are both ancient and modern: Many people cringe when they hear about complementary or alternative medicine, imagining that quack on television infomercials peddling expensive "natural" products, or maybe a representative of some counterculture that might be just a little out of touch with the real world.
 In reality, though, many of these treatments are based on sound scientific principles and encourage people to do the very things that more mainstream doctors are advising (or ought to advise): namely, paying careful attention to lifestyle decisions and recognizing how the body and the emotions can affect one another.
 To that end, we've compiled a list of simple and proven ways to manage stress and anxiety with less or no medication.

 1.)
 Psychotherapy.
 Unless you are overwhelmed by your anxiety and need relief immediately, give therapy a chance.
 There is a technique called CBT, Cognitive Behavioral Therapy, that can be very effective in a few sessions.
-The purpose of CBT is to teach you to think in a less anxiety inducing way, and it works!
+The purpose of CBT is to teach you to think in a less anxiety-inducing way, and it works!
 If you have a history of trauma or abuse leading to anxious feelings, you may want to try EMDR or Progressive Exposure Therapy.
-These two techniques are proven to relieve intrusive anxiety caused by past or present trauma.
+These two techniques have been shown to relieve intrusive anxiety caused by past or present trauma.

 2.)
 Breathing exercises and meditation.
 When was the last time you were conscious of your breathing?
 The proper circulation of oxygen and carbon dioxide is vital to every part of the anatomy's functioning, especially the brain.
 In times of stress, however, people can unconsciously deny themselves the oxygen they need, either holding their breath or entering a constant, low-level state of hyperventilation without realizing it.
-Healthy breathing and meditation has been studied extensively and has been systematically introduced to the medical world by John Kabat-Zinn, formerly of University of Massachusetts Medical Center.
-See his book, Where Ever You Go, There You Are, or listen to his tapes.
+Healthy breathing and meditation have been studied extensively and have been systematically introduced to the medical world by John Kabat-Zinn, formerly of the University of Massachusetts Medical Center.
+See his book, Wherever You Go, There You Are, or listen to his tapes.
 Daily meditation can make a huge difference in your life, and it costs very little.

 3.)
 Sleep.
-Another biological imperative that is often overlooked, sleep is the brain's one opportunity each day to relax and sort itself out.
+Another biological imperative that is often overlooked, sleep is the brain's opportunity each day to relax and sort itself out.
 It's a good idea for adults to get 7 or even 8 hours of sleep per night.
 If you're like most people, it may seem that there's just not enough time in your schedule to fit in a good night's sleep.
-Sometimes it's unavoidable, but if you find yourself consistently running on too few hours and suspecting that your mental health may be suffering, it might be time to think about cutting down on your workload, or saying "no" to some non essential responsibilities.
-This can be a Catch 22, because fatigue can make you more anxious, which in turn makes it more difficult to settle down at night, leading to tossing and turning, leading to more fatigue and anxiety.
+Sometimes it's unavoidable, but if you find yourself consistently running on too few hours and suspecting that your mental health may be suffering, it might be time to think about cutting down on your workload, or saying "no" to some non-essential responsibilities.
+This can be a Catch-22, because fatigue can make you more anxious, which in turn makes it more difficult to settle down at night, leading to tossing and turning, leading to more fatigue and anxiety.
 Constructive things that you can do is to try melatonin, which is a natural hormone that helps many people settle down.
 Sometimes, a warm bath before bed can help a lot.
-Also, it may help to cut down on caffeine after lunch, some people are just too sensitive to the stimulation.
-And if you're a drinker, note that a drink or two may get you to sleep, but you will inevitably wake up at 3 AM and be unable to get back to sleep.
+Also, it may help to cut down on caffeine after lunch; some people are just too sensitive to the stimulation.
+And if you're a drinker, note that a drink or two may get you to sleep, but you will may wake up at 3 a.m. and be unable to get back to sleep.
 This is called REM rebound and it will fatigue you terribly.
-Just give up the booze at night, you'll sleep better.
+Just give up the booze at night—you'll sleep better.

 5.)
 Diet.
-As far as dealing with anxiety goes, the general advice is obvious, make healthy choices that supply the nutrients your body needs, without causing dramatic pulses of insulin.
-Make sure you get your requisite amount of B vitamins and Omega Three Fatty Acids and a good multivitamin may really help.
+As far as dealing with anxiety goes, the general advice is obvious: Make healthy choices that supply the nutrients your body needs, without causing dramatic pulses of insulin.
+Make sure you get your required amount of B vitamins and Omega-3 Fatty Acids.
 Good hydration is smart for everyone, because it encourages the body to process toxins and can keep you more alert.
 Many stressed people eat high carbohydrate meals like bagels, bread, pasta, and so on, which make you feel good temporarily, but inevitably trigger an insulin surge only to fatigue you a little while later.
-Fatigue opens the door to anxiety (and more feel good carbohydrates), so think healthy--it's good for your head.
+Fatigue opens the door to anxiety (and more feel-good carbohydrates), so think healthy—it's good for your head.
 And, as mentioned before, pay attention to what you drink.
 For example, caffeinated beverages may make you feel less tired, but they do so by making you more edgy and prone to anxiety.
 It bears repeating that alcohol can relieve stress in the short term, but can cause mental instability later on as your body processes the toxins.
 It's true that these habits are difficult to give up, but in the long run it may decrease your anxiety.

 6.)
 Yoga.
 Yoga is an ancient practice that combines the best of both physical exercise and conscious breathing during a series of poses that range from gentle to strenuous.
 A small but growing body of evidence indicates that, when practiced regularly, it can help reduce the physical stress response (heart rate, blood pressure) and lessen symptoms of anxiety and depression to a noticeable degree.

 9.)
 Massage Therapy.
-As unappealing is this option sounds ;) (You might want to give it a try!)
 Besides feeling great and reducing muscle tension, Swedish Massage Therapy has been shown to reduce cortisol and arginine-vasopressin, both stress hormones.
 These hormones are supposed to be elevated in response to acute stress, but in those suffering from anxiety they are chronically elevated.

 So, if you're struggling with anxiety-related issues, consult with your doctor and get the best care that you can.
 Even if medication is prescribed, consider some of these suggestions.